 5. Is green tea safe during pregnancy?

-Green tea is safe when you take in minimal quantities.
-It also contains caffeine and can reduce folateiXThe vitamin B9 complex that is responsible for the formation of red blood cells and healthy cell growth. levels in the body (17) (18).
+It is safe to consume green tea in pregnancy when you take in minimal quantities.
+It also contains caffeine and can reduce folateiThe vitamin B9 complex that is responsible for the formation of red blood cells and healthy cell growth. levels in the body (17) (18).
 It is better to consider taking it from the second trimester.

 Drinking tea during pregnancy helps you deal with the signs of morning sickness and improve your cardiac health.
 However, it is advised to drink herbal tea instead of regular tea during pregnancy as the caffeine amount is negligible compared to regular tea and is also beneficial for the body.
 However, there are certain herbal teas that you should avoid, as they might lead to complications in the pregnancy or miscarriage.
 Therefore, consult with your obstetrician or midwife before drinking herbal tea while pregnant and ensure that the ingredients are safe.